turbotimon/web-sps20/README.md

 To run the website:

+* Instal Lektor
 * Clone the repository
 * Enter the folder `Swiss Python Summit 2020`
 * Run Lektor server `lektor server`

+After that the website should be available on port 5000.